-NP Policy Title / Title NPPF Ref.
-Commentary GG3: Reserve Para.
-14 & 16 Inclusion of a reserve site as a further measure to Site Delivering a wide ensure that the number of houses to meet current choice of high quality and potential future need again supports the homes. principle of the presumption in favour of Promoting Healthy sustainable development'. communities.
-The criteria has regard to the NPPF; providing for Promoting sustainable affordable housing where it has been identified as transport. a need, planning positively for the provision of Conserving and community facilities, protecting and exploiting enhancing the natural opportunities for the use of sustainable transport environment. modes and enhancing biodiversity.
-GG4: Housing Delivering a wide The policy for windfall sites has regard to the Provision choice of high quality NPPF; being based on evidence (emerging local Windfall Sites homes. plan) and previous trends.
+NP Policy Title NPPF Ref.
+Commentary GG3: Housing Delivering a wide The policy for windfall sites has regard to the Provision choice of high quality NPPF; being based on evidence (emerging local Windfall Sites homes. plan) and previous trends.
 Small infill and Promoting sustainable redevelopment sites support the facilitation in the transport. use of sustainable modes of transport.
 Requiring good design.
 The criteria for windfall sites is consistent with the sustainable principle of 'good design' which calls for developments that add to the overall quality of an area, establish and strong sense of place and respond to the local character.
-GG5: Housing Delivering a wide The policy seeks to support a mix of housing that Mix choice of high quality meets an identified need in the community.
+GG4: Housing Delivering a wide The policy seeks to support a mix of housing that Mix choice of high quality meets an identified need in the community.
 The homes.
 NPPF advocates for inclusive and mixed Promoting healthy communities, which will require a mix of housing communities. based on current and future demographic trends.
-GG6: Delivering a wide This policy supports the provision of affordable Affordable choice of high quality housing with a priority for starter homes and Housing homes homes for younger and older people.
+GG5: Delivering a wide This policy supports the provision of affordable Affordable choice of high quality housing with a priority for starter homes and Housing homes homes for younger and older people.
 Local Para 159. people are prioritised for allocation.
 This is consistent with the NPPF which states the need to address the need for all types of housing, including affordable housing.

 NP Policy Title NPPF Ref.
-Commentary GG7: Design Requiring good design.
+Commentary GG6: Design Requiring good design.
 This policy seeks good quality design in order to Quality Meeting the challenge make a positive contribution to the special of climate change, character of the Parish.
 The criteria for flooding and coastal development is in accordance with the approved change.
 Great Glen Village Design Statement.
 This policy Conserving and has regard to the NPPF.
 The policy contributes enhancing the natural positively to making places better for people and environment. the environment through the protection and enhancement of biodiversity and incorporation of sustainable design and construction techniques.
-GG8: Non- Conserving and This policy seeks to conserve and enhance Nationally enhancing the historic buildings/structures and their settings of local Designated environment. historical and architectural interest.
-Heritage Assets of Local Historical and Architectural Interest GG9: Building a strong, This policy safeguards existing employment sites Employment competitive economy. and supports small scale employment proposals and Business Supporting a elsewhere where there is no adverse impact on Development prosperous and rural the surrounding area.
+GG7: Non- Conserving and This policy seeks to conserve and enhance Nationally enhancing the historic buildings/structures and their settings of local Designated environment. historical and architectural interest.
+Heritage Assets of Local Historical and Architectural Interest GG8: Building a strong, This policy safeguards existing employment sites Employment competitive economy. and supports small scale employment proposals and Business Supporting a elsewhere where there is no adverse impact on Development prosperous and rural the surrounding area.
 This has regard for the economy.
 NPPF in terms of building a strong, competitive economy and supporting a prosperous and rural economy.
-GG10: Shops Support a prosperous This policy supports the retention of local and rural economy. shopping facilities and in so doing seeks to Promotion of support a prosperous and rural economy.
+GG9: Shops Support a prosperous This policy supports the retention of local and rural economy. shopping facilities and in so doing seeks to Promotion of support a prosperous and rural economy.
 It also sustainable transport. has regard for the promotion of sustainable transport, through the minimization of journey lengths required for shopping.
-GG11: Promoting healthy This policy seeks to protect and enhance key Community communities. community services, facilities and shops.
+GG10: Promoting healthy This policy seeks to protect and enhance key Community communities. community services, facilities and shops.
 This has Buildings and regard for the NPPF principle of promoting health Facilities communities through amongst other things, planning positively for community facilities and guarding against their unnecessary loss.